RifatArefin32/Budget_Maker/README.md

 ## Setup and Configure the web.php
+- Create database 'budget_maker_db' at your local server
-- First setup the db.php [connect the database]
+- Configure the db.php
 - Config the web.php file

 ## User Signup and Login